 - a.
 Their characteristics. - b.
 Where they live and why are they considered eligible for tenancy in the development. - c.
-Their needs within the locality or region for the types of housing and services proposed.
+Their needs within the locality or region for the types of housing and services proposed. - d.

-- d.
 Do you propose to serve Adults with special needs?
 (See definition).
 If so, do you propose to serve individuals experiencing chronic homelessness or individuals with Intellectual Disabilities?
 If yes, describe who they are and their circumstances. - e.
 Do you propose to serve Young adults with special needs?
 (See definition).
 If yes, describe how you propose to offer: - i.
 An individual plan of services for each young adult to assist with maintaining Supportive Housing; - ii.
 Training regarding life skills and living expenses, educational services, employment retention, health care services, nutrition and meal planning, shopping, housekeeping; and - iii.
-Services that promote safe and stable family relationships. - f.
+Services that promote safe and stable family relationships.

+- f.
 Do you propose to serve Families with special needs?
 (See definition).
 If so, do you propose to serve families that have income(s) at or below 50% of AMI at the time of entering housing; and: - i. one or more adults has been determined to be eligible by DDS; OR - ii. that is homeless and currently meets at least one of the following conditions: - 1. have one or more barriers to housing stability (e.g., head of household with cognitive limitations, history of trauma, mental illness and/or chemical dependency); or - 2. is presently involved in the child-welfare system, including children who have been placed in out-of-home care; or - 3. meets the eligibility criteria under the TANF Program but has become ineligible or are at risk of ineligibility for TANF cash assistance due to time limits; - 4. is a parent re-entering the community from incarceration; or - 5. has a child with serious mental health or emotional disturbance/disability. - g.
 Describe your plans for outreach and referral to be used to reach the targeted population(s). - h.
-Describe approaches that are being used, or will be used, to maximize participation by consumers reflective of the target population(s) to be served in the design and development of the housing, and service approach and, to the extent possible, in the operation of the housing.
+Describe approaches that are being used, or will be used, to maximize participation by consumers reflective of the target population(s) to be served in the design and development of the housing and service approach and, to the extent possible, in the operation of the housing. - 5.
+Housing Plan - a.
+Describe the housing where the target population(s) will reside: - i.
+The total number of housing units; - ii.
+The number of proposed apartments that will serve Adults with special needs, if any; - iii.
+The number of proposed apartments that will serve Young adults with special needs, if any; - iv.
+The number of proposed apartments that will serve Families with special needs, if any; - v.
+Sizes of apartments set aside for the target population(s) (efficiency, 1 bedroom, 2 bedroom, etc.); - vi.
+Configuration of the housing units (units will be widely scattered throughout an area, or clusters of units will be scattered throughout an area, or all units will be located in a single building, or other configuration); - vii.
+Scale: if housing units will be grouped in clusters or all units will be located in a single building, how many units targeted to Adults and/or Families with special needs do you anticipate will be located in each cluster or building?; - viii.
+Will the housing be integrated to include units serving the targeted population(s) mixed with units serving people without special needs?
+If yes, how so?; and - ix.
+If the proposed housing location is tenanted, how do you propose to include Supportive Housing units set aside for Adults and/or Families with special needs?
+Describe process and time line.